How does Germany's bottle deposit scheme work? | DW | 17.11.2021

 "You have to pay more for recycled PET than for virgin PET made from oil," Kleinert said, but it's key to achieving environmental targets.

 The business is becoming so lucrative that Lidl has even set up its own recycling group.
-Fischer says "every bottle is a gift" for discount stores.
+Fischer said "every bottle is a gift" for discount stores.

-German state environment agency UBA says there is no silver bullet for all countries, and that each context has to be closely evaluated to decide what works best.
+German state environment agency UBA said there is no silver bullet for all countries and that each context has to be closely evaluated to decide what works best.
 But big companies that have long opposed the introduction of deposit systems are beginning to change their position.

 "We support well-designed, industry-owned deposit return schemes across Europe where no proven successful alternatives exist," Wouter Vermeulen, senior director of Coca-Cola public policy center for Europe, told DW in an email.

-César Sánchez, a spokesperon for Retorna, a Spanish NGO pushing for bottle deposit schemes, believes this is a response to social pressure, and stricter European legislation on single-use plastic — by 2029, 90% of plastic bottles must be collected separately for recycling.
+Cesar Sanchez, a spokesperson for Retorna, a Spanish NGO pushing for bottle deposit schemes, believes this is a response to social pressure and stricter European legislation on single-use plastic — by 2029, 90% of plastic bottles must be collected separately for recycling.

 "Society is demanding solutions and I think deposit return schemes will soon arrive in Spain and all other countries," he said.

-Even in Germany, environmental groups are pushing for the deposit scheme to be rolled out to include all kinds of glass and carton packaging, such as Tetra Paks, in the deposit system.
+Even in Germany, environmental groups are pushing for the deposit scheme to be rolled out to include all kinds of glass and carton packaging, such as Tetra Paks.

 "It would also be possible to develop these containers for jam or honey," Fischer said.
 "All products can be reusable, and that's what we want."